paesanilab/MBX/README.md

 export LD_LIBRARY_PATH=MBX_HOME/install/lib/:$LD_LIBRARY_PATH
 export PYTHONPATH=${PYTHONPATH}:${MBX_HOME}/plugins/python/mbx
 ```

+Note that for these interfaces to work, they need the dynamic library of MBX.
+You may need to rerun the `configure` script with the --enable-shared option.

 ### i-pi
 This software is already interfaced with i-pi.
 In order to run molecular dynamics using the MB-nrg PEFs, you will need to install i-pi first.
 Please go to [the i-pi github page](https://github.com/i-pi/i-pi) and clone and follow the instructions to install i-pi.
 Before continuing with this, make sure i-pi is working.
 If you have any problems with the i-pi installation, you can ask a question in [the i-pi-user forum](https://groups.google.com/forum/#!forum/ipi-users).
 However, there is no need to install anything in i-pi.
 Just have it on your computer, so if you want skip the testing (PROCEED AT YOUR OWN RISK), you can skip testing i-pi and assume it works.